1dv023/exercise-pure-approval/README.md

 ![error to low](./images/error1.png)

 <hr>
-If the user dont write a number in the form (writing text) the apoplication should respond with a 400-error
+If the user dont write a number in the form (writing text) the application should respond with a 400-error
 ![error to low](./images/error400.png)
 <hr>
 Of course there should be a custom handling of the 404 error in your application to.